Alheit Vineyards Cartology White Blend 2022

 Cartology 2022 is 92% Chenin blanc and 8% Sémillon.
 The Chenin comes from our parcels in the Skurfberg, Malmesbury, Perdeberg, Bottelary, Upper Blaauwklippen, False Bay and Tygerberg.
 The Sémillon comes from the old La Colline block in Franschhoek.

 Winemaking and Maturation

 The grapes were hand sorted and whole bunch pressed.
-The juice was very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in cement eggs, clay pots, foudres, or old barrels (various sizes).
-Fermentation of various parcels lasted anywhere between three weeks and eleven months.
-The wine was kept on lees for around twelve months, then rested in tank on fine lees without fining for a further five months prior to bottling.
+The juice was very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in cements eggs, clay pots, foudres, and old barrels (various sizes).
+Fermentation of various parcels lasted anywhere between 3 weeks and 11 months.
+The wine was kept on lees for around 12 months, then rested in tank on fine lees without fining for a further five months prior to bottling.
 Very simple, careful winemaking.